vmware/vSphere-machine-learning-extension/examples/llm_bloom_deployment/kserve/README.md

 ### 1. Create PVC and Mount the Model.

-#### 1.1 Create a volume in Freestone Kubeflow UI
+#### 1.1 Create a volume in vSphere Machine Learning Extension UI

-Use your web browser to login to Freestone Kubeflow, and click volumes, then click the New volume in the top right bar to create pvc.
+Use your web browser to login to vSphere Machine Learning Extension, and click volumes, then click the New volume in the top right bar to create pvc.

 ![image_volumes](./img/volumes.png)